syncfusion-content/flutter-docs/Flutter/calendar/how-to/custom-widget-on-flutterflow.md

 ---
 layout: post
 title: Calendar widget in FlutterFlow | Syncfusion
-description: You can learn here all about adding Syncfusion Flutter Calendar (SfCalendar) widget in FlutterFlow.
+description: You can learn here all about how to adding Syncfusion Flutter Calendar (SfCalendar) widget in FlutterFlow.
 platform: flutter
 control: SfCalendar
 documentation: ug